 Registration with the Open University

-A research proposal (maximum of 5 pages) must be submitted as part of the application.
+A research proposal (maximum of 5 pages) must be submitted as part of the registration.
 It should include the following:

 - the topic or area to be investigated